cis-ds/course-site/content/homework/reproducible-research/index.md

 At this mid-way point in the term, I want to check and make sure everyone is up to speed on the major skills learned so far:

-* Importing and tidying data
+- Importing and tidying data
-* Transforming, visualizing, and exploring data
+- Transforming, visualizing, and exploring data
-* Communicating results
+- Communicating results
-* Basic programming principles
+- Basic programming principles
-* Debugging and defensive programming
+- Debugging and defensive programming
+- Reproducible workflows
+- Quarto documents and extended publication formats

-I also want to demonstrate the value of these skills for research **that interests you**.
-Therefore in this assignment, I want you to write a short report on a research question of your own interest.
-Frame it as you would if you were submitting it for a substantive seminar in your research field, though much shorter and comprehensive then a term paper.
-It should be approximately 750-1000 words in length and showcase the major skills identified above.
+I also want to demonstrate the value of these skills for analysis **that interests you**.
+Therefore in this assignment, I want you to complete a data analytic report on a topic of your own interest.
+Frame it as you would if you were sharing this analysis in an extended blog post online.
+It should be approximately 1000-1200 words in length and showcase the major skills identified above.
 It does not need to be an advanced statistical analysis involving complex statistical modeling and skills we have not yet learned.
 The actual analysis can be relative simple - again, think exploratory.
 Analyzing the distribution of variables and how they are related to one another at a bivariate level is more than adequate.

+You will disseminate your analysis as a [**website** constructed using Quarto](https://quarto.org/docs/websites/) and published using GitHub Pages.
+I will make sure your repository is configured to use GitHub Pages for publication.
+You need to make sure to [follow the instructions to render the site within RStudio to the `docs` directory.](https://quarto.org/docs/publishing/github-pages.html).
+At minimum, your site should be a single page.
+However you can expand it to include multiple pages if you desire and want to stretch your abilities.

 # What data should I use?